Spatial-Data-Science-and-GEO-AI-Lab/percept/tutorial/processing.md

 ## make_tiles_db.py -- Build a quick-look-up database of the tile GeoJSON information

 We recommend taking a moment to build a tile cache database using the `make_tiles_db.py` script, to speed up subsequent steps.
+If you have not done `pip install -r requirements.txt` and you are not using the Docker image, then be sure to `pip install imagesize` at this point.

-Just run a command like:
+Now, just run a command like:

 `./make_tiles_db.py --seqs <seqdir> -o tiles.pkl <tile_cache_dir>`